ptoulis/ri-exoplanet-detection/README.md

-# exoplanets-randomizations
-Randomization Inference of Periodicity in Unequally Spaced Time Series with Application to Exoplanet Detection.
+# Randomization Inference for Exoplanet Detection